micheleangioni/message-board/readme.md

 Message Board can be installed through Composer, first of all include

-    "michele-angioni/message-board": "~0.3"
+    "michele-angioni/message-board": "~1.0"

 into your composer.json and run `composer update` or `composer install`.
 Then publish the Message Board conf and lang files through the artisan command `php artisan vendor:publish`.
 It will create the `ma_messageboard.php` file in your config directory.
-Add the Message Board Service Provider in the app.php config file, under the providers array
+Add the Message Board Service Provider in the `app.php` config file, under the providers array

     'MicheleAngioni\MessageBoard\MessageBoardServiceProvider'

+and the MessageBoard facade in the aliases array

+    'MessageBoard' => 'MicheleAngioni\MessageBoard\Facades\MessageBoard'

 You can now run migrations and seeding through `php artisan migrate --path="database/migrations/messageboard"` and `php artisan db:seed --class="MessageBoardSeeder"` and you are done.